 This piece follows on from Richard Sorge, Part One, ‘The Spy from Baku’.

 Richard Sorge was arguably the greatest spy of the 20th century.
 Ian Fleming, a spy who become a writer, called him the “most formidable spy in history”.
 John le Carré, a spy who wrote books and later a bestselling author of espionage once called Fleming’s chief creation James Bond, a “gangster” rather than a spy, said Sorge was “the spy to end spies”.
-Sorge was bad man who became a great spy.
+Sorge was a bad man who became a great spy.
 He was a heavy drinking womaniser (possibly also a bigamist) with a thrill-seeking bent who frequented bars, casinos and brothels where he gleaned much of the best information and cultivated networks.
 He carried out espionage while hiding in plain sight using his own name.
 Someone said of him if there was no wind, he’d want to create a hurricane.
 Sorge was never a sailor, rather a pirate who always thought of himself as a soldier, but who had yearned to be an academic.

 Back in Frankfurt in 1924, Sorge was chosen to provide security (logistical support) for a visiting Russian delegation of the Comintern headed by Osip Pyantinisky (or Pianitsky from Piatnitsa or “Friday”, a pseudonym for Osif Aronovich Tarshis; a man who later called Stalin a tyrant and a fraudster, for which he was executed).
 Founded by Lenin, the Comintern was the ‘General Staff of the World Revolution’ and considered Germany the key revolutionary prize in Europe.
 Pyantinisky was head of the Comintern’s International Department during the 1920s and early 1930s, and the delegation was looking for bright young German communists supportive of the Soviet Union.
-Sorge impressed in his support role and in 1924 he was invited to Moscow where he stayed at the Hotel Lux (or de Luxe) where other guests at times included Zhou Enlai and Josip Broz Tito.
+Sorge impressed in his support role and later that year was invited to Moscow where he stayed at the Hotel Lux (or de Luxe) where other guests at times included Zhou Enlai and Josip Broz Tito.

 In Moscow Sorge worked for the Comintern’s Department of Information compiling political and economic reports, and writing books and articles about Germany, sometimes using a pseudonym.
 They must have liked what they saw for he charged up the Comintern career ladder being promoted to the secretariat of the Comintern Executive committee, presided over by Grigory Zinoviev, and old associate of Lenin, and later killed by Stalin after the first of the Moscow Show Trials.
 Sorge attended three presidium meetings where Stalin was present, but his superiors apparently had doubts as to his suitability for secret work.
 By 1927 he was working for the innocuously named International Communications Section headed by Pyantinisky making trips to Scandinavia and back to Frankfurt.
 Later that year he became an organisational instructor at the heart of the Comintern intelligence apparatus.
 He supported Nicolai Bukharin, the Comintern’s general secretary and former editor of Pravda, at the summer congress in 1928, a connection that was to later prove disadvantageous even dangerous.